Indian police break up international computer virus scam

-NEW DELHI (AP) — Indian police said Thursday that they have arrested nearly two dozen people on suspicion of defrauding people around the world by sending fake pop-up messages warning them that their computers were infected with a virus and offering to rectify the problem at a price.
+NEW DELHI (AP) — Indian police said Thursday they have arrested nearly two dozen people on suspicion of defrauding people around the world by sending fake pop-up messages warning them that their computers were infected with a virus and offering to fix the problem at a price.

-Police officer Ajay Pal Sharma said those arrested Tuesday and Wednesday posed as authorized representatives of Microsoft and other companies and used their logos.
+Police officer Ajay Pal Sharma said those arrested Tuesday and Wednesday posed as representatives of Microsoft and other companies and used their logos.

 The arrests were made after input from the U.S. Federal Bureau of Investigation and Interpol, Sharma said.
 Microsoft was the complainant in the case.

-He said those arrested have been running the scam out of call centers in the Indian capital and neighboring states of Haryana and Uttar Pradesh for months.
+He said those arrested have been running the scam out of call centers in the Indian capital and the neighboring states of Haryana and Uttar Pradesh for months.

 Most Read Nation & World Stories